 Imports from approved non-EU countries

 come from EU-approved fishery product establishment, premises or approved bivalve mollusc production areas

-enter the EU through an officially designated Border Inspection Post (BIP) where veterinary/hygiene checks are carried out by an Official Fish Inspector
+enter the EU through an officially designated Border Control Post (BCP) where veterinary/hygiene checks are carried out by an Official Fish Inspector

-all consignments must be pre-notified to the BIP prior to arrival
+all consignments must be pre-notified to the BCP prior to arrival

 public health conditions for the production and placing on the market of fishery products and bivalve molluscs are outlined in

 Some approved non-EU countries are only allowed to export either fishery products or bivalve molluscs.
-It is therefore important to know under which category your product falls see 2006/766/EC
+It is therefore important to know under which category your product falls see Regulation 2019/626.

 Imports of fishery products from non-EU countries